 Got any New Year goals?
 How did you go last year?
 Tick any off?
 I have been reflecting on this New Year goals "tradition".
 Actually, the more I reflect on it the more I realise it isn't a tradition as such but an industry hype.
 "New Year, new me" is one example of ... let's call it what it is: marketing.
 With each such thought they are seeding the idea that you are the old you and hence there is something undesirable with that. aaand what is needed is a "new you".
 What isn't declared is that the old you cannot be fresh, awesome, thin, strong, healthy (insert your own weak spot) without some diet, some bootcamp, some product or service.
 Of course they are because, that new you industry has brought in a whopping revenue stream for it's masters.
 And, as you may know it is based on a lie that you are not ok as you are... shame shame, no wonder it is a hard slog keeping those goals or indeed keeping up with fashion but that's another story.

 In my opinion, what is needed is acceptance.
 Where you are is a result of what life has thrown at you.
-Yes, the sum total of great dinners, maybe you like to party, or stay up late or read books or oops, you have been sick or broken that leg, been let down... but that happens too.
+Yes, the sum total of great dinners, stressful days at work, maybe you like to party, or stay up late or read books or oops, you have been sick or broken that leg, been let down... but, that happens too.
 How has that decade treated you?
 Whoa, wasn't it a ride?
 I bet you put in a lot and got out a whole lot too.
 Be proud of that.
 Do you cry over your worn runners or do you think back on that breathtaking hike or the magical holiday instead?
 Or maybe it is about your morning walks that bring joy to your day.
 So it is a time of reflection and celebration, definitely no room for shaming.

 Of course if you need help because that year or decade has also left you with some lower back pain, a dodgy shoulder or hip, I can help you with that.
 It's still not a goal nor is there any shame in that.